 Sometimes The Boy would grab a day old at the counter - you know, the ones they wrapped tightly in plastic wrap with the big orange 50% OFF sticker?
 Those are my muffin memories.
 My kids are grown now, but it's not too late to reshape their muffin memories with this amazing Basic Buttermilk Muffin: Better than Basic recipe!

-Why you need a Better than Basic Muffin Recipe
+Why you need a good Basic Muffin Recipe

-If there is one thing I’ve learned over the years, it’s that, unless you have a teenager with a new license who’s itching to drive, no one wants to go to the store when you’ve forgotten an ingredient.
-Having a good set of Better than Basic recipes at your disposal keeps you from being locked into a specific set of ingredients.
+If there is one thing I've learned over the years, it's that, unless you have a teenager with a new license who's itching to drive, no one wants to go to the store when you've forgotten an ingredient.
+Having a good set of basic recipes at your disposal keeps you from being locked into a specific set of ingredients.